kennytm/rfcs/text/0000-dyn-type.md

 }
 ```

-Users are expected to `core::dst::Regular` and `core::dst::Inline` themselves.
+Users are expected to implement `core::dst::Regular` and `core::dst::Inline` themselves.
 Failing to do so should result in the normal [E0277] *“the trait bound is not satisfied”* error at the declaration site.

 ```